 The simple answer to the question of "what is a prime lens" is that a prime lens is a camera lens that has only one focal length.
 In other words it doesn't have a zoom.
-It has a fixed focal lengths.
+It has a fixed focal length.

 You're probably wondering what's the big deal about using prime lenses.
 This article will help you understand what a prime lens can do for you and why you would want to use one.